Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

-\begin{definition}(\cite[Definition 11.9]{beskpi1}) Let $x\in \Uu$ be such that all the points in $\bbar{\LL}(x)$ have distinct arguments.
-The sequence $(s_1,\cdots,s_k)$ defined above is the \nit{cyclic label} of $x$, denoted by $\clbl(x)$.
+\begin{definition}\cite[Definition 11.9]{beskpi1} Let $x\in \Uu$ be such that all the points in $\bbar{\LL}(x)$ have distinct arguments.
+The sequence $(s_1,\ldots,s_k)$ defined above is the \nit{cyclic label} of $x$, denoted by $\clbl(x)$.
 If different points in the cyclic support of $x$ have the same argument, we define $\clbl(x)$ as the cyclic label of some desingularization of $x$, as in Remark \ref{desingcyc}. \end{definition}

 Since the elements of $\clbl(x)$ are defined as circular tunnels, they are simple elements in $M(c)$.
 Thus we can see them as elements of $I_c\subset W$.
-Theorem \ref{monomono} proves that, for any $x\in X/W$, the product of all the terms of $\clbl(x)$ is equal to $\Delta$ in $B(W)$, as it is represented by the circular tunnel $(x,\frac{2\pi}{h})$.
-Thus, if the cyclic support of $x$ contains $k$ points, then $\clbl(x)$ lies inside $D_k(c)$.
+Theorem \ref{monomono} proves that, for any $x\in X/W$, the product of all the terms of $\clbl(x)$ is equal to $\delta$ in $B(W)$, as it is represented by the circular tunnel $(x,\frac{2\pi}{h})$.
+Seeing circular tunnels as elements of $W$, if the cyclic support of $x$ contains $k$ points, then $\clbl(x)$ lies inside $D_k(c)$.

-\begin{theo}(\cite[Proposition 11.13]{beskpi1}) A pair $(x,(a_1,\cdots,a_k))\in E_n^\circ \times D_k(c)$ is \nit{compatible} if the cyclic support of $x$ contains $k$ points, and their respective multiplicities coincide with $(\ell_R(a_1),\cdots,\ell_R(a_k))$.
+\begin{theo}\cite[Proposition 11.13]{beskpi1} A pair $(x,(a_1,\ldots,a_k))\in E_n^\circ \times D_k(c)$ is \nit{compatible} if the cyclic support of $x$ contains $k$ points, and their respective multiplicities coincide with $(\ell_R(a_1),\ldots,\ell_R(a_k))$.
 The map $(\bbar{LL},\clbl)$ induces a bijection between $X/W$ and the set $E_n^\circ \boxdot D(c)$ of compatible pairs.
 This bijection induces a topology on the latter. \end{theo}